cdapio/cdap/cdap-docs/introduction/source/index.rst

      :class: grey-table

      * - Current Approach
-       - Drop the external Hive table
+       - - Drop the external Hive table
+         - Recreate the Hive table with new schema
        - - HiveServer
          - Beeline